kennyledet/Algorithm-Implementations/README.md

 + Please package your code in a directory bearing your GitHub username. `git blame` is cool, and has many more appropriate applications, but in this context I'd rather pull a flat list of files and be able to check out everyone's contributions that way than have to look through the revisions.

-+ Each algorithm should have its corresppnding unit test cases (as directory structure suggested above) which covers the corner cases, happy/unhappy paths.
++ Each algorithm should have its corresponding unit test cases (as directory structure suggested above) which covers the corner cases, happy/unhappy paths.

-	Advantage of doing so is to assert that every thing is covered and algorithm is not broken between code change.
+	The advantage of doing so is to assert that everything is covered, and that the algorithm is not broken between code changes.

-	It also helps newbies to have a quick look at the unit test cases and understand the basic usecase of the algorithm.
+	It also helps newbies to have a quick look at the unit test cases to understand the basic usecase of the algorithm.

 + Documentation inside the code is recommended.
 This helps others in understanding the code base.